melinagallopin/appinetwork/README.md

 This package implements a function `interface()` which enables to format PPI databses and performs two mains analysis : model complexes assembly intermediaries and cluster PPI networks.
 The step by step procedure is described here : [userguide](https://github.com/melinagallopin/data/blob/master/userguide.pdf)

-Currently, the final function `tfit` to cluster the network of second degree physical interactions does not work using the interface.
-We have to use the function  `tfit()` directly in command line.

 ## For more information : read the  [userguide](https://github.com/melinagallopin/data/blob/master/userguide.pdf)